Introduction to the Course

-Standard entry requirements and the ability to cope with the demands of an academically challenging Advanced level course.
-Students must have completed GCSE Computing or Computer Science and achieved a grade A*-B. Students who only have Level 2 ICT qualifications (including GCSE IT) will not be accepted onto the course.
+Standard entry requirements and the ability to cope with the demands of an academically challenging A Level course.
+Students must have completed GCSE Computing or Computer Science and achieved at least a grade 6.
+Students who only have Level 2 ICT qualifications (including GCSE ICT) will not be accepted onto the course.

 A-Level Students will study: